4.4. Understanding Users, Roles, Rights and Case Status

 For your convenience, we already did the setup for this example and ship all Analysis Cockpit with this workable template by default.
 You are free to use, modify or delete the corresponding rights, statuses and roles.

-Settings - Case Status
+Case Status

-Settings – Case Status
+Case Status

-In the lower table you can manage the access rights for every role and every Case Status.
+In the lower table you can manage the access rights for every Role and every Case Status.
 We can give the suitable rights to our generated roles by clicking the New Rights for Case Status button on the right.

 Edit Rights - Read, Write, Set